 Real estate agents set their own schedule but typically must be available on nights and weekends.
-This is ideal for women who have husbands who work 9 to 5 and do not want their children in day care.
+This is ideal for women who have partners who work 9 to 5 and do not want their children in day care.
 An appraiser determines the value of a property based on comparisons of similar homes and an evaluation of the property itself.
 Though both jobs require certifications, both are extremely flexible and offer competitive pay and benefits.

 Ideally, you’ll need to have at least a bachelor’s degree in accounting but can always start out as an assistant to someone first.
 A career in accounting is one of the most-stable careers you can have — which is a top consideration for working moms.
 With accounting, you can work for yourself (for example, preparing clients’ taxes), work for a company, freelance or work part time.

-Hair dresser / Makeup artist
+3. Hair dresser or makeup artist

-Since beauty likely won’t ever disappear, there’s always going to be a need for beauticians (hair dressers, makeup artists, aestheticians and more).
+Because beauty likely won’t ever disappear, there’s always going to be a need for beauticians (hair dressers, makeup artists, aestheticians and more).
 Beauticians can work from home, work out of a salon, take time off when needed, set their own hours and work as much or as little as they’d like.
 They can also specialize in weddings or other formal events, which typically pay higher rates than strictly working out of a salon.

-Also, most restaurants are always in need of weekend servers, so you can plan on being home with your family during the week and picking up shifts on the weekends.
+Also, most restaurants are always in need of weekend servers, so you can plan on being home with your family during the week and pick up shifts on the weekends.

 Have serious organizational skills?
 Consider being a virtual assistant.
 Tasks can include sending emails, organizing travel and other administrative tasks for entrepreneurs and executives.
 Pay varies and tends to average around $15/hour.